 And the wings that they give me will fly.

 These lines were written before the outbreak of World War One, so there was no expectation of temporary ("field") burial followed later by exhumation and re-burial in a War Cemetery.
-That process, known as "Grave concentration", was applied to the mortal remains of at least a dozen members of 255 Squadron in Algeria, Tunisia, Sicily and mainland Italy.
+That process, known as "Grave concentration", was applied to the mortal remains of at least a dozen members of 255 Squadron in Algeria, Tunisia, Sicily, mainland Italy and Serbia.

 Here, we showcase modern photographs depicting places of interest in terms of the Squadron’s history.
 Further contributions are invited.